jando16407/C-Notes/C++Notes/C++Note.md

 #### try

 A *try* block identifies a block of code for which particular exceptions may be thrown.
+*try* block ends if an exception occurs
 It is followed by one or more *catch blocks*

 #### catch

 Exception handlers are declared with the keyword *catch*.
 It must be placed immediately after the *try* block to catch the thrown exceptions and handle it.

 ##### Example